webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --inline=false
 ```

 T> Inline mode is recommended for [Hot Module Replacement](/plugins/hot-module-replacement-plugin/) as it includes an HMR trigger from the websocket.
-Polling mode can be used as an alternative, but requires an additional entry point, `'webpack/hot/poll?1000'`.
+Polling mode is an alternative, but requires an additional entry point: `'webpack/hot/poll?1000'`.

 ## `devServer.lazy` 🔑

 `boolean`

-When `devServer.lazy` is enabled, the dev-server will only compile the bundle when it gets requested.
-This means that webpack will not watch any file changes.
+When `devServer.lazy` is enabled, the dev-server will only compile the bundle when it gets an HTTP request.
+This means that webpack will not watch for any file changes.
 We call this __lazy mode__.

 __webpack.config.js__